-Chickpea Tuna Salad Recipe with a shallot vinaigrette is full of amazing flavors.
+This Tuna Salad with Chickpeas is full of amazing flavors.
 Packed with protein, fibre and fresh ingredients, this salad is healthy, tasty and keeps you full until dinner time.

-Although we are in September and chilly days are around the corner, we still crave for light meals like this Chickpea Tuna Salad.
+Although we are in September and chilly days are around the corner, we still crave for light meals like this tuna salad with chickpeas.
 It’s been one of our staples for a few months.
 To tell you the truth, we make it whenever we don’t have any energy left after shooting photography or video and need a super quick meal.
 Even in winter.
 Using lettuce, spinach and some other greens instead of tomatoes and cucumbers though.

 How To Make